A Unified FPT Framework for Crossing Number Problems: Abstract

 \section{Abstract}

 The basic (and traditional) \emph{crossing number problem} is to determine the minimum number of crossings in a topological drawing of an input graph in the plane.
-We develop a unified framework that smoothly captures many generalized crossing number problems, and that yields fixed-parameter tractable (FPT) algorithms for them not only in the plane but also on surfaces.
+We develop a unified framework yielding fixed-parameter tractable (FPT) algorithms for many generalized crossing number problems.

 Our framework takes the following form.
-We fix a surface~$\surf$, an integer~$r$, and a map $\kappa$ from the set of topological drawings of graphs in~$\surf$ to $\Z_+\cup\{\infty\}$, satisfying some natural monotonicity conditions, but essentially describing the allowed drawings and how we want to count the crossings in them.
-Then deciding whether an input graph~$G$ has an allowed drawing~$D$ on~$\surf$ with $\kappa(D)\le r$ can be done in time quadratic in the size of~$G$ (and exponential in other parameters).
-More generally, we may take as input an edge-colored graph, and distinguish crossings by the colors of the involved edges; and we may allow to perform a bounded number of edge removals and vertex splits to~$G$ before drawing it.
+We fix a surface~$\surf$ and a class $\DD$ of ``allowed'' topological drawings of graphs in~$\surf$ (e.g., some class of drawings with at most $t$ crossings).
+We assume that testing membership in~$\DD$ can be done algorithmically, and that restricting a drawing in~$\DD$, extending it without adding any crossing, or transforming it with a self-homeomorphism of~$\surf$ yields a drawing that is also in~$\DD$.
+Then deciding whether an input graph~$G$ has a drawing in~$\DD$, and computing one if it is the case, is fixed-parameter tractable in (essentially) the genus of~$\surf$ and the maximum number of crossings in a drawing in~$\DD$.
+More generally, we may take as input an edge-colored graph and distinguish crossings by the colors of the involved edges; and we may allow a bounded number of edge removals and vertex splits on~$G$ before drawing it.
 The proof is a reduction to the embeddability of a graph on a two-dimensional simplicial complex.

-This framework implies, in a unified way, quadratic FPT algorithms for many topological crossing number variants established in the graph drawing community.
-Some of these variants already had previously published FPT algorithms, mostly relying on Courcelle's metatheorem, but for many of those, we obtain an algorithm with a better runtime.
-Moreover, our framework extends, at no cost, to these crossing number variants in any fixed surface.
+This implies, in a unified way, linear or quadratic FPT algorithms for many topological crossing number variants established in the graph drawing community.
+Some of these variants already had previously published FPT algorithms, mostly relying on Courcelle's metatheorem, but our algorithms have a better runtime.
+Moreover, our framework extends to these crossing number variants in any fixed surface, and also allows us to fix the rotation system of the drawing of a graph in some variants.